 February-April.
-Regional associations review budget requests for new projects and any alteration to existing project budgets during spring meetings and transmit comments to the NRSP RC by May 1.
+Regional associations review proposed changes to existing project budgets during spring meetings and transmit comments to the NRSP RC by May 1.

-April-September.
+May/June.
 The NRSP RC interacts with NRSP AAs to determine and recommend budget changes for the next year to SAES.
 The NRSP RC meets in person or via teleconference/videoconference in May/June to discuss proposed budgets and feedback from regional associations.
 The budget recommendations are forwarded to the Executive Directors and each NRSP AA.

-September.
-The NRSP RC reports at the annual agInnovation meeting on final project proposals with projected budgets, project midterm reviews, and NRSP RC recommendations.
-SAES Directors from 1862 institutions vote (one vote per institution contributing OTT MRF) on approval of the project and five-year budget; a simple majority vote is required to carry the motion.
+July/August.
+NRSP RC recommendations will be presented at the BAA Leadership meeting.
+An electronic vote may be conducted of SAES Directors from 1862 institutions (one vote per institution contributing OTT MRF) on approval of budget changes; a simple majority vote is required to carry the motion.
+The outcome of the vote will be shared with NIFA and the university administering the NRSP.